randomblts/react/README.md

   - This will be called everything component renders.
 - inside useEffect with [] dependency
   - This is only called once per component instance.
+  - Note that this useEffect will only run *after* the component renders.
 - inside return() of useEffect
   - This is called once per component instance when it unmount.
+  - Good place to do cleaning of resources such as timer or cancel network request.

 ### 36. Common ways of making network API call
 There are a few common ways to make network API.
 Here are the some libraries: